 On August 4, 2011, the Company's Board of Directors approved the adoption of a \$10 million share repurchase program.
 The program, which is openended in duration, allows the Company to make repurchases from time to time on the open market or in negotiated transactions.
 Repurchases are at the Company's discretion, subject to applicable law, share availability, price and the Company's financial performance, among other considerations.
-As of March 31, 2012, the Company repurchased 60,980 shares at an aggregate cost of \$1.1 million, or at an average per share price of \$17.22.
+As of June 30, 2012, the Company repurchased 60,980 shares at an aggregate cost of \$1.1 million, or at an average per share price of \$17.22.
+No shares were repurchased during the six month period ending June 30, 2012.